 “He says, ‘Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth.”’—Psalm 46:10

 Busyness and stress, like so many things in life, do not come with one easy solution.
 However, within Creation, we can see and hear the many promises from God come to life.
-Nature can help restore the voice of the Lord in our soul.
+Nature can help restore the voice of the Lord in our souls.
 With practice, His voice can become louder than all the struggles we are battling, and we can rediscover what it means to “be still.”

 Want more information on healthful living, education, and God’s Creation?
 Check out our free resources here!